Soesterberg Air Base station crest.

 Refuellling an F-86K at Soesterberg in 1956 (Photo: collection Nederlands Instituut voor Militaire Historie).

-In 1954 the United States and the Netherlands signed an agreement that covered the stationing of a squadron of air defense fighters of the USAF.
+In 1954 the United States and the Netherlands signed a bilateral agreement that covered the stationing of a squadron of air defense fighters of the USAF.
 Against all US policy the squadron was to be placed under daily operational command of the Royal Netherlands Air Force.

-As a result of the stationing, the airbase was expanded to the east to make room for a single marguerite-like dispersal area and a longer NATO standard runway.
-The airbase did not get a full marguerite however, possibly because the terrain to the north was not suitable.
+As a result of the stationing, the airbase was expanded to the east to make use of the single German-built flattened marguerite-like dispersal area and a longer NATO standard runway.

 After only one year after their arrival, they traded in their F-86 Sabres for F-100 Super Sabres and were redesinated 32 Fighter quadron, with the squadron enlarged to 24 aircraft.
 In 1960 the 'Huns' were replaced with F-102 Delta Daggers, redesignating the squadron to 32 Fighter Interceptor Squadron.
 In 1968 it became 32 Tactical Fighter Squadron with the arrival of the F-4E Phantom-II.
 The F-4s were relieved by 4 models (A,B,C and D) of the F-15 Eagle, which remained in service until the unit was disbanded in 1994.